The Goldendoodle is arguable the most popular type of doodle.

 Our Golden Retriever once decided to entertain himself by chewing on my husband’s work boot when we weren’t home.
 He was an adult rescue dog so we knew teething was not the issue.
 What Charlie needed was more time outside socializing.
 So we increased his time at the park.
 He never chewed on another thing.
-But not everyone has the time to spend an hour or two a day at the park.
+But not everyone has the time to spend an hour a day at the park.

 2. High Maintenance Dogs

 There’s a common belief that doodles are low maintenance.
 I believe this stems from two main traits.
 One is that they do not shed as much as a Golden Retriever and two that they are easy to train.
 While both of these things are true, that does not equal a low maintenance dog.

 The time that you will save by not having to vacuum up their fur will instead is tripled by the time you need to brush and comb them.
 Having lived with a Golden I fully understand how much they can shed, especially when they change over their coats.
 Plus their hair gets everywhere including your clothes.
 But whether or not you have a dog that sheds a lot you still need to vacuum on occasion.